 When will we see autonomous cars on the road?

 Autonomous vehicles with Level 2 and 3 automation are already being used in mining in Australia.
 With what’s referred to as ‘conditional’ or ‘partial’ automation, these trucks are monitored by human drivers.

-It’s likely that we’ll see shared ownership of autonomous vehicles and self-driving public communal transport vehicles as a ‘pay-to-use’ shuttle first (Routemaster bus).
-Right now the costs of hardware such as sensors means the initial costs are still too high.
+We’ll likely see shared ownership of autonomous vehicles and self-driving public communal transport vehicles as a ‘pay-to-use’ shuttle first (Routemaster bus).
+Right now the costs of hardware such as sensors mean the initial costs are still too high.

 Who are the manufacturers to watch?